L'Entrecôte: History

 To highlight the dish the restaurant was now serving, he added the words "Son entrecôte" beneath the name Le Relais de Venise on the neon sign outside.
 In keeping with the original plan, the restaurant had a very limited wine list and nearly all the wines offered came from the family's Château de Saurs winery.

 In serving steak-frites as the sole main dish, he was modelling his restaurant on the Café de Paris in Geneva, which had been serving steak-frites this way since the early 1940s.
 The butter sauce itself is often referred to as Café de Paris sauce.

 Despite serving only one main dish and offering a very limited selection of wines, the restaurant flourished.
 It became a Paris institution, whose patrons customarily referred to it as "L'Entrecôte", or "L'Entrecôte Porte-Maillot".
 Eventually, the restaurant's name was formalized as Le Relais de Venise – L'Entrecôte.

 Successors

 Three separate groups of restaurants, each operated by one of Paul Gineste de Saurs's children, carry on the formula he established.

 Le Relais de Venise – L'Entrecôte

 Following the death of Paul Gineste de Saurs in 1966, his daughter Hélène Godillot took control of the original restaurant at Porte Maillot.
-Her branch of the family has four additional locations operated under licence by Steven and Michael Elghanayan: three in London and one in New York.
+Her branch of the family has three additional locations operated under licence by Steven and Michael Elghanayan: two in London and one in New York.
 A second family-owned location in Barcelona opened in 1999 and closed in 2010.
 A licensed location in Manchester opened in 2012 and closed in 2013.